Vitorhr10/white-percent-pdi/README.md

 ## Getting started

 1. Clone this repo using `git clone git@github.com:Vitorhr10/white-percent-pdi.git`
-2. Move yourself to the appropriate directory: `cd Bandeiras`
+2. Move yourself to the appropriate directory: `cd newImage`
 3. Open this project in Netbeans IDE
 4. Run `execut the file`
 5. Type a number to generate a flag